 This is a small agency that deals mainly with children’s books.
 The website asks you to email them for their latest submissions details.
 At present they are not accepting submissions until after 1 October 2013.
 When open, they accept email submissions only and should reply in six to ten weeks.

 Fraser Ross Associates deal mainly with children’s writers and illustrators.
 They have two agents and nearly seventy clients.
-They accept postal submissions only consisting of a synopsis, the first three chapters, and a writing CV.
+They accept submissions by post or email which should consist of a synopsis, the first three chapters, and a writing CV.
 (Read their guidelines for more details about this.)
 They warn on their website that a response may take some time.
 In my experience they can take a long time to reply but have given valuable feedback to me in the past.

 This is an independent agency who pride themselves in the personal service they provide between agent and author.
 (As a font fan I was also excited to see the rare appearance of courier on their menus!)
 They have two agents and over sixty clients.
 They accept fiction for older children and teenagers (preferably not science fiction or fantasy), by post or email, and you should send a covering letter or email, a brief synopsis and the first five to ten thousand words.
 They aim to respond within four weeks.